guilhermedeoliveira/studying/advanced-css-and-sass.md

 It is just a welcome section.

-## Natours Project — Setup and First Steps (Part 1)
+## Section 02 - Natours Project — Setup and First Steps Part 1

-> If you have a multiline heading with different css.
-You should use only one heading element and render a span inside it
+If you have a multiline heading with different css.
+You should use only one heading element and render a span inside it.

-> You can use the css property clip-path to render complex geometric forms
+You can use the css property clip-path to render complex geometric forms.

-## Natours Project — Setup and First Steps (Part 2)
+## Section 03 - Natours Project — Setup and First Steps Part 2